 Management of this disease includes bronchodilators that will work to expand the airways, and steroids that will work to decrease the inflammation within the airways.
-Inhaled medications include Albuterol and Flovent.
-The Albuterol is an aerosolized bronchodilator and the Flovent is an aerosolized steroid (Fluticasone).
+Inhaled medications include Albuterol and fluticasone or flixotide.
+The Albuterol is an aerosolized bronchodilator and the fluticasone or flixotide are a aerosolized steroids.
 These inhalers are given using a specialized chamber called the Aerocat.
 Oral medications include prednisone, theophylline, etc. The Prednisone is a steroid and theophylline is a bronchodilator.
 Any combination of these inhalers and/or oral medications can be given to alleviate your cat’s clinical signs.
 In time, with proper management, these medications can be tapered to a lower maintenance dose.
 In some instances, an antibiotic may be given to treat a secondary infection of the airways.

 You can minimize the risk of your cat suffering from another asthma attack by removing some of the inhaled irritants in your household.
 For example, minimizing dust exposure and eliminating tobacco smoke can greatly alleviate your cat’s clinical signs.
 In addition, you may want to consider changing the kitty litter to something that is dust-free, such as shredded newspapers or pelleted litter material.
 The use of perfumes and aerosol sprays should also be minimized.
 Your cat should also be kept indoors (with the windows closed) so that he/she can be monitored closely for any signs of respiratory distress and to prevent exposure to outdoor allergens that may trigger an asthma attack.

-If you notice that your cat is having trouble breathing (i.e. increased respiratory rate of more than 60/minute, increased respiratory efforts, open-mouth breathing, blue/gray color of the gums/tongue, etc.) you can give 2 puffs of the Albuterol inhaler immediately.
+If you notice that your cat is having trouble breathing (i.e. increased respiratory rate of more than 60/minute, increased respiratory effort, open-mouth breathing, blue/gray color of the gums/tongue, etc.) you can try using the Albuterol inhaler immediately as a rescue (1-2 puffs at a time).
 If his/her clinical signs do not improve, you should bring him/her to see a veterinarian immediately for supportive care (i.e. oxygen therapy, steroid injections, etc.).